Main Documentation#

 >>> A1 in Bitboard([A1, A2]) True >>> H3 in FULL_BB True >>> C6 in RANK_1 False

-- __eq__(other: Any) bool #
+- __eq__(other: Any) bool#

 Return

-with the same squares.- Parameters:
+Trueif other is aBitboardwith the same squares.- Parameters:

-other (Any) – bitboard to compare.
+other (Any) – Bitboard to compare.

 - Returns: